tplobo-fusion/IDM2BIBLATEX/README.md

 IDM2BIBLATEX
 =============

-> Citing a webpage in LaTeX has never been easier!

 IDM2BIBLATEX is a lightweight bookmarklet for exporting EUROfusion IDM web pages to BibLaTeX.
 Based on the more general repository [html2biblatex](https://github.com/dmstern/html2biblatex).